Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Model

 Thus, the return of LP for allocating $w_i$ capital (unbounded) to the pool on the blockchain $i$ is the following:

 where $\text{TVL}_i^j$ is the liquidity in the current tick $j$ and $m$ is the number of ticks

-\subsection{Optimal Allocation.}
+\subsection{Optimal Allocation}

 Assume there is one LP.
 We denote by $w_0$ the amount of capital allocated to staking at the staking rate $r_s$ and for $i=1,\ldots,n$ we denote $w_i$ as the capital allocated to liquidity pool $i$.
-We are looking for a vector $\mathbf{w}=(w_0, w_1, \ldots, w_n)$ so that all $r_i(w_i)$ are equal for $i > 0$.
+We are looking for a vector $\mathbf{w}=(w_0, w_1, \ldots, w_n)$ that maximizes LP's earnings.
 We assume that the LP has total liquidity $W$ to allocate to staking and AMM pools.
 By allocating $w_0$ to staking, the return from staking is $r_s w_0$.

 Given an allocation vector $\mathbf{w}$, the total earnings for the LP are $r_s w_0 + \sum_{i=1}^n r_i(w_i)w_i$.
 The LP's objective is to maximize his earnings, that is, she faces the following optimization problem (using Equation~\eqref{eq:return}):